reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 #### Fix an interval that fires twice {/*fix-an-interval-that-fires-twice*/}

-This `Counter` component displays a counter that should increment every second.
+This `Counter` Component displays a counter that should increment every second.
 On mount, it calls [`setInterval`.](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) This causes `onTick` to run every second.
 The `onTick` function increments the counter.

 However, instead of incrementing once per second, it increments twice.
 Why is that?
 Find the cause of the bug and fix it.